-Fire engulfs NuStar ethanol storage tanks near San Francisco
+Crews work into the night, fire engulfs NuStar ethanol storage tanks near San Francisco

 It was unknown whether the fire was related to a small earthquake on Monday night that disrupted operations at two nearby oil refineries in Martinez, California.

-Reporting by Erwin Seba in Louisiana, Jessica Resnick-Ault in New York and Steve Gorman in Los Angeles; Editing by Sandra Maler, Richard Pullin and Tom Hogue
+Reporting by Erwin Seba in Louisiana, Jessica Resnick-Ault in New York, Steve Gorman in Los Angeles and Rich McKay in Atlanta; Editing by Sandra Maler, Richard Pullin and Tom Hogue